Master of Business Administration (MBA)

 MBA Program Overview

 Loyola’s MBA degree program prepares successful leaders whose core values include ethical, values-based leadership, and social responsibility.
 The program is designed to provide a solid foundation in management and leadership skills and to integrate business disciplines, develop critical thinking skills, explore business issues in a global context, and develop responsible leaders.

 In response to today’s rapidly changing business environment, we offer a flexible, practical curriculum with the opportunity to study as a full or part-time student.
 Students enhance their core business knowledge by selecting advanced courses in an array of concentrations.

-In recognition of its academic rigor, Quinlan's part-time MBA is ranked among the top 3 programs in Chicago, according to U.S. News & World Report (2017).
-Quinlan is also recognized as one of the best 295 business schools in the nation by Princeton Review (2016).
+In recognition of our academic rigor, Quinlan's part-time MBA is among the top 3 programs in Chicago, according to U.S. News & World Report (2017).
+Quinlan is also recognized as one of the best 295 business schools in the USA by Princeton Review (2016).
 Rankings and reputation →

 Loyola's Quinlan School of Business is accredited by AACSB International, the premier accrediting body for schools of business.
-Fewer than 6 percent of business schools worldwide have earned this distinction.
+Fewer than 6 percent of business schools in the USA and worldwide have earned this distinction.

 Benefits of the program

 - Focus on real-world management issues, enabling students to build a portfolio and apply theories learned in the classroom to their professional lives.

 - Experienced, nationally recognized faculty who are dedicated to teaching and research.

-- Impressive network of 30,000 business school alumni, many of whom have achieved leadership positions in Chicago and around the globe.
+- Impressive network of 30,000 business school alumni, many of whom have achieved leadership positions in Chicago, across the USA, and around the globe.